rany2/jqGrid/README.md

 * Bug fix in header grouping in Bootstrap
 * Add `labelswidth` option to Add/Edit form
 * Small fixes in the code of `inlineNav` to make the code more safe
-* Add 3 new option: `sortingDuringEditing`, `pagingDuringEditing`, `reloadingDuringEditing` with values `"prevent"`, `"cancel"` or `"save"`
+* Add 3 new option: `sortingDuringEditing`, `pagingDuringEditing`, `reloadingDuringEditing` with values `"prevent"`, `"cancel"` or `"save"`.
+The default behavior in previous versions of jqGrid: preventing sorting if the grid is in inline or in cell editing.
+Including new option `sortingDuringEditing: "cancel"` or `sortingDuringEditing: "save"` will allows sorting.
+The currently editing data will be discarded or saved depend on the value of `sortingDuringEditing` option.
+The same problem exists in case of paging or reloading the grid.
+The options `pagingDuringEditing`, `reloadingDuringEditing` helps to specify the desired behavior.
-* Add support of Font Awesome 5 as SVG with JS
+* Add support of Font Awesome 5 as SVG with JS.
+See [the commit](https://github.com/free-jqgrid/jqGrid/commit/3d701bcb8ecec7002abd13a6edee558a819c4e40) and [another one](https://github.com/free-jqgrid/jqGrid/commit/0ca99884529c2c3c8602909e3c51ad48cc82d9ae) for more details.
 * Bug fix in `formatter:"actions"` to support frozen columns
 * Add `title: false` property of `colModel` in `template: "actions"`
 * Small fixes in parsing of dates to reduce NaNs in results
 * Fixes in legacy subgrid to allow to use dot-separated names and callbacks in `subGridModel`
-* Add formatted value as additional parameter of `cellattr` callback to simplify using cellattr together with formatters
+* Add formatted value as additional parameter of `cellattr` callback to simplify using of `cellattr` together with formatters
 * Bug fix of button size in case of usage Bootstrap 4.x

 Other old readmes contain the list of the features and bug fixed implemented in previous versions of free jqGrid: